People skills are an essential part of work, life, and social success. When you have strong people skills, you are better able to:

 People who struggle with pitching themselves and their ideas:

-- Miss opportunities because they feel undeserving or are afraid to speak up.
-(They might even have impostor syndrome.)
+- miss opportunities because they feel undeserving, or they are afraid to speak up(they may even have impostor syndrome.)

 People who are great at pitching themselves: